shijielaw/BrikQA/README.md

 # BriKQA: Bridging the Gap between Knowledge Graphs and LLMs for Multi-hop Question Answering

-This is our PyTorch implementation for BriKQA.
+This is our PyTorch implementation for 'Bridging the Gap between Knowledge Graphs and LLMs for Multi-hop Question Answering' accepted in CIKM 2025.